limsol-personal-team/milal-matching/README.md

 docker build -t YOUR_TAG .
 ```

-Run the image in a container and expose 8000 (in prod we run with env vars configured in console):
+Run the image in a container and expose 8000 (in prod we run with env vars configured in console).
+Make sure to check `PROD_ENV` value:

 ```
 docker run --env-file server/.env -p 8000:8000 --name milal-app YOUR_TAG